Srekel/the-debuginator/README.md

 Different colors for when the current value of an item is different from it's defined *default value* makes it clearer to the developer that she is or isn't  working under the game's standard conditions.

-### :heavy_check_mark: Autodesk Stingray plugin available

-Only builds as a static library for now, and it doesn't have a Lua API (just a C API).
-Supports the majority of the features but it's not done.
-I'm not likely to work further on it.

 ### :heavy_check_mark: Unit tests

 I used these extensively in the beginning of the project but the fun and usefulness of keeping them up to date is gone.
 They are surpassed by the SDL reference demo.
 I'm conflicted as whether to mark it as a done feature but yeah, for all intents and purposes, they are done.